The American Pageant: Sixteenth edition

 The sixteenth edition, released in 2015, contains 41 chapters in six parts.
 This edition's Part Six, which covers post-1945 period is revised.
 Chapters 29 and 30 from the 15th Edition were combined in the sixteenth edition.
 Each chapter has a new feature called “Contending Voices”, which offers paired quotes from original historical sources, accompanied by questions which prompt students to think about conflicting perspectives on controversial subjects.
 It also extends the textbook's historical coverage to the year 2014.

 Seventeenth edition

 The seventeenth edition, released 1 January 2019, separates the narrative into nine historical periods to better address historical thinking skills and reasoning processes.
 Aboriginal American history from European arrival to the 21st Century is given enhanced attention.
 Western expansion and its human and environmental consequences are also examined.
 Presentation of Postbellum America and American capitalism with insights into American’s role in the industrialization and modernization of the global society is refreshed.
 What's more, coverage of "Contending Voices" is also revised.

+Eighteenth edition

+The eighteenth edition, released 1 January 2025, has much broader coverage of Aboriginal American and Asian American histories.